 Another gorgeous little alleyway is Ishibei-koji Street, which is a little bit further than Nineizaka Street.
 The entry to this tiny laneway is off Nene-no-Michi Lane and it’s a bit tricky to find as it’s only marked in Japanese.
 The laneway is only 200 metres long and is lined with lovely traditional inns, restaurants and bars.

 Also expect the area to be super busy with tourists.
-If you have ideas of casually strolling the streets with few people around, go early in the morning or late in the day.
+If you have ideas of casually strolling the streets with few people around, go early in the morning or late in the day – this is some of the best sightseeing in Kyoto, and its free.

 There are also varying Gion walking tours you can join if you prefer.